By: Jill Huettich

 What is productivity in the workplace, exactly?

-Simply put, workplace productivity is the efficiency with which tasks and goals are accomplished at an organization.
+Workplace productivity is the efficiency with which tasks and goals are accomplished at an organization.

-As Harvard Business Review explains, workplace productivity answers the question, “How good is your company at taking a pile of raw materials, a bunch of machines, stacks of paperwork, and groups of employees, and turning out useful goods and services?”
+Workplace productivity answers the question, “How good is your company at taking a pile of raw materials, a bunch of machines, stacks of paperwork, and groups of employees, and turning out useful goods and services?”

 To make that determination, workplace productivity is typically calculated using the following formula: